1GinSan/Codedump/README.md

 # Codedump
-just codes for random tutorials and alll
+just codes for random tutorials and all

+lightbult(c#)